Katikistan/Notes/Networking.md

 These properties are needed to protect the integrity and confidentiality of the data in various cryptographic applications, and to make it difficult for an attacker to find any weaknesses in the hash function.
+## Summary
+Cryptographic hash Functions
+	• Zero keys
+	• Not sufficently secure
+	• Very quick
+• Secret-key functions (Symetric key)
+	• One key
+	• Very secure, very difficult to distribute
+	• Quick, compared to Public Keys
+• Public-key functions (Asymetric key)
+	• Two keys
+	• Very secure, easy to distribute
+	• Very slow
+Secret-key functions
+- secret s must be known by both ahead of time Public-key functions reciever has a public key r+ and private key r-
+• How do you secure HTTP?
+	• Ensure sites are the sites you really requested
+	• Ensure no one else can read or forge requests/responses